Alexander Halavais

 In one project, Lackaff and Halavais explored Wikipedia's topical coverage using the Library of Congress Classification to compare Wikipedia's coverage with that of Books in Print.

 Halavais was an early proponent of hyperlink analysis and webometrics, and has examined the relationship between national borders and hyperlinks, as well as hyperlinks between US cities.
 With Maria Garrido, he also looked at the linking patterns among global NGOs and grassroots organizations.

 To test Wikipedia as a trustworthy source of accurate information, Halavais created one of the more publicized examples of Wikipedia vandalism.
 He afterwards dubbed it "The Isuzu Experiment".
 Halavais altered 13 records in Wikipedia to include spurious information.
 A number of Wikipedia editors spotted the errors, and quickly corrected the articles.

 His most recent book is Search Engine Society.
-He has more recently spoken about the role of peer to peer surveillance in participatory government.
+He has spoken about the role of peer to peer surveillance in participatory government, on the place of digital learning badges, and ethical dimensions of AI and digital research.